Onelinerhub/onelinerhub/python-numpy/how-to-reverse-array.md

-# How to reverse array
+# How to reverse Numpy array

 ```python
 import numpy as np